kevinsullivan/TLAPlusDocker/README.md

 # VSCode Dev Containter for TLA+

-By Kevin Sullivan
+By Kevin Sullivan.
-University of Virginia Department of Computer Science Building with gratitude on work by many others, esp LL.
+University of Virginia Department of Computer Science.
+Building with gratitude on work by many others, esp LL.

 ## What this is